COVID-19 updates and FAQs for Community Gaming Grant recipients and applicants

 Creating new paid positions

-- Relax the 12-month previous delivery requirement for existing programs impacted by COVID-19
+- Not enforce the 12-month previous delivery requirement for existing programs impacted by COVID-19

 Changes to how programs are delivered will not impact funding decisions (i.e. virtual performances, delivery services).